-Web designing is used by entrepreneurs and marketers alike and they tend to have a web designing science as a tool for their businesses growth.
+Web designing is used by entrepreneurs and marketers, web developers alike and they tend to have a web designing science as a tool for their businesses growth.
 Statistics and studies show how certain environments, product offers, and designs can affect consumer decision making have popped up in psychology and business journals across the globe.
 In psychology labs, a novel technique, referred to as eye tracking has uncovered much about what human beings focus on and miss when navigating through websites.
 On average, people have a propensity for focusing on the top left-hand corner of a webpage.
 The main sections of the website are a hot target as well.
 Most people will look towards the home, about us, and products/services pages to make a judgment on what the website is about.
 So, it can be deduced that web designers should put their most relevant information on these specific pages.

 Color has also been known to have an effect on how human beings make judgments Okay, this may not be the case across the board, but that’s what one study from the website CareLogger found through A/B testing.
 The simple change increased their sign-ups by 34%.
 It may have to do with contrast.
 Green may match better with the rest of your site, but that can actually be a detriment.
 It may blend in a little too well.
 Choosing a color that sticks out from the rest of the design can draw your user’s attention to it.
 Red in particular, is a good color for call-to-action buttons on a webpage.
 It has been hypothesized that choosing a color that really stands out will increase the traffic to those pages.
 It does not necessarily need to be red, but it should not just blend in with the rest of the webpage, because this may cause users to completely neglect the call-to-action button, thereby decreasing the amount of traffic on the website.
 While a short course will teach you the basics of color, type and design software principals, it condenses so much from the rich world of good design that a student becomes embroiled in nothing more than a crash course of basic skill sets.
 There’s a fitting analogy we like to use here at MediaFox when talking to clients about good design- knowing how to use an oven doesn’t make you a chef.